ilalev/KdrV_mindmap/README.md

 If this is the case, then you have two options (in both cases, the license may **not** be altered):
 	* Either you must declare that the derivative is produced without any kind of support (basically, in your free time).
  	* Or you must upload your derivative here, in this repository, as a contribution.
 * If you create any derivatives and want to distribute them without contributing to this project, then you must provide public access to them.
-Derivatives used solely and strictly for personal study are exempt from this condition.
+Derivatives used solely and strictly for personal study are exempt from this requirement.